soundasleep/rmagic/README.md

 * Supports [Fate vs Fury](http://sales.starcitygames.com/carddisplay.php?product=695013) deck
 * Flying, reach
 * Scry
-* Enchantments (need to be on the battlefield and also connected to cards - not the same as effects)
 * Distribute damage
 * Search through library
 * Discard a card